 Field-hunting tip

-Look in hydrothermal base metal deposits country — that is the host setting where plumbophyllite typically forms.
+Look in hydrothermal base metal deposits country, the host setting where plumbophyllite typically forms.
 If you start seeing galena, cerussite, quartz in float, you are in the right ground.
 Field specimens usually show a platy or micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.